 Each of these extracts or samples has a certain amount of information, which is the bit depth.

-In order for you to understand it better, let’s make an analogy, which is not entirely true, but it will help you to understand the meaning of all this.
+For you to understand it better, let's make an analogy, which is not entirely accurate, but it will help you grasp the meaning of all this.
 Which is what we are interested in.
-If you know a little bit about photography and image you will understand it immediately: the sample rate would be something similar to the frames or frames per second of a video, and the bit rate would be similar to the pixels of a photograph.
+If you know a little bit about photography and image you will understand it immediately: the sample rate would be something similar to the frames per second of a video, and the bit rate would be similar to the pixels of a photograph.

 The higher the bit depth number, the more information each sample will have.
 The more pixels an image has, the higher the resolution of each frame of a video.
 The more frames per second a film has, the higher the definition.
-In short: the higher the Bit Depth and Sample Rate, the higher the quality of the audio file.
-Kitchen ear?
+In short, the higher the Bit Depth and Sample Rate, the higher the audio file quality. easy, right?

 Audio formats: MP3 vs WAV vs AIFF